cv

 Dr. Berland's Complex Play Lab

-• Architecting communication strategies between agents in multi-agent reinforcement learning (MARL) environments.
+• Architecting communication strategies between agents in multi-agent reinforcement learning (MARL) environments incorporating world models.

 • Researched and developed a novel adversarial co-evolution framework to automatically generate curriculum for MARL.